 Climate justice is an issue that affects everyone and indeed has the potential to be a powerful uniting factor for the whole of the Church to work toward and lead in together.
 It is a tragic reality that those least responsible for climate crisis are often those most vulnerable to its devastating effects.
 We – the relatively wealthy western church have also been historical contributors to what we now clearly see as climate crisis and injustice.
 Therefore we have a pivotal role in leading the way to a re-flouring of Gods very good creation.
 As the Diocese of Truro we have set out our strategic environmental policy which you can access here.

 In this we have set our environmental missional purpose as Cherish Creation, Cut Carbon, Speak Up.

 So how will we actually achieve this?

 Our call to Cherish Creation, Cut Carbon, Speak Up must start at a personal and local level, worked out in the families and communities in which we live, work and worship.

 Cherish Creation might look like establishing a partnership with Cornwall Wildlife Trust for the environmental management of your church yard or grounds.
 This is a simple and hugely effective way to increase biodiversity.

 Cut Carbon could be expressed though switching to a renewable energy supplier for your church power and heat.

-Speak Up could be heard by joining with the many petitions urging the Government to take action and respond to climate crisis…not least as we approach COP26
+Speak Up could be heard by joining with the many petitions urging the Government to take action and respond to the climate crisis.

 The Church is also blessed to have excellent relationships and partnerships with other organisations which have significant depth and knowledge in a faithful response to climate crisis.
 One such organisation is Green Christian, you can access its hugely informative website here.